dunfred/GN8KS/README.md

         - `chromedriver-win32.exe`
         - `chromedriver-win64.exe`

 6. Ensure you have the libraries in `requirements.txt` installed into your python environment.
-For windows users, you may uncomment the `pywin32==306` library in the `requirements.txt` file before doing this.
+For windows users, you may uncomment the`pywin32==306` and `pywinpty==2.0.13` library in the `requirements.txt` file before doing this.
     ```bash
     pip install -r requirements.txt
     ```